Touat-Cheikh Sidi Mohamed Belkebir Airport

 Touat-Cheikh Sidi Mohamed Belkebir Airport is a public airport located 6 nm (11 km) southeast of Adrar, the capital of the Adrar province (wilaya) in Algeria.

+History

+Since 1922, Adrar was served by the Adrar Aerodrome, located a kilometre northeast of the commune.
+In 1978, construction of a replacement airport began southeast of Adrar, and works were completed by the end of 1980.
+It had a new 3,000 x 45 metre runway designated 04/22, a taxiway, and an apron.
+A Boeing 737 test flight was conducted in 1981, after which the runway was strengthened before the airport entered service.
+On 15 January 1983, the new Adrar-Touat Airpor officially replaced Adrar Aerodrome, and the new aerodrome was inaugurated shortly thereafter.
+The old Adrar Aerodrome was superseded and closed afterwards.

 Facilities

 The airport resides at an elevation of 280 m above mean sea level.
-It has one runway designated 04/22 with an asphalt surface measuring 3,200 × 60 m.
+It has one runway designated 04/22 with an asphalt surface measuring 3,000 × 60 m.